Airbnb beats big property landlord’s lawsuit in California

 “The partnerships we have established with landlords have made it clear that home sharing can be a win-win situation for everyone,” the spokesperson said.
 “The Airbnb Friendly Buildings Program allows tenants to leverage their greatest expense to make extra money and can create new economic opportunities for landlords.
 We are excited to have many such partnerships in place and we continue to see tremendous interest from forward-looking landlords and developers who understand that home sharing is going to be part of the solution, especially for Millennials who are facing historic debt.”

 Aimco still has an active lawsuit against Airbnb in Florida.
-I’ve been in touch with Aimco and will update this story when I receive the company’s statement.
+As its spokesperson, Cindy Lempke, noted to TechCrunch, the court denied Airbnb’s motion to dismiss.

+Regarding the California case, Aimco says it disagrees with the judge’s reasoning and application of the CDA.

+“Airbnb is not a passive online platform, but an active and knowing participant in the illegal short-term rentals of our apartments,” Lempke said.
+“Aimco has made the deliberate choice to expressly prohibit short-term rentals to unaccountable Airbnb users who have not undergone our background screening, who cause disruption for our residents, and who are apt to treat our apartments like hotel rooms rather than homes.
+We will continue to do all we can to stand up for our residents, advocate for our private property rights, and address the upheaval caused by Airbnb.”

-Below is a copy of the dismissal.
+Below is a copy of the Gee’s dismissal.

 0